tordj/WonderGUI/doc/guide/The WG Object Model.md

 #### Creating objects

 Every class derived from Object that can be instantiated has a static method called create().
 To create a Button (one of the simplest widgets) you simply call Button::create().
 A shared pointer to the object is returned if object could be created.
-A error is sent to the error handler registered in wg::Base and a nullptr is returned if the object could not be created.
+An error is sent to the error handler (registered in wg::Base) and a nullptr is returned if the object could not be created.

 Object creation in WonderGUI will fail more often than when using new, because WonderGUI will rather fail and return a nullptr than return a broken object due to invalid construction parameters.